Barry Massey: Owner/Artist

 After spending my early years working in the extreme South Dakota weather, it seemed like a good idea to get a college education and “inside job”.
 I chose a career path as a software engineer.

 During that 30-year career woodworking was a constant.
-I created and built wherever the inside job took me, including several US cities and three foreign countries – New Zealand, Germany and India.
+I created and built wherever the inside job took me, including several US cities and four foreign countries – Portugal, New Zealand, Germany and India.
 Experiencing other cultures is valuable, and the opportunity to observe how artisans around the globe use and create from local trees really expanded my view of what can be done.
 Now, in my second career, I have returned to my woodworking roots.

 The pictures are from the property where all the wood is gathered to make the sculptures.
 As you can see the trees take many different shapes and can be challenging to work with.